 On The House

-Round House Theatre recently launched On The House, a new community ticket access program to remove barriers that can make it difficult for some members of our community to experience our work.
+In 2019, Round House Theatre launched On The House, a community ticket access program to remove barriers that can make it difficult for some members of our community to experience our work.
 This program provides complimentary group tickets to 501(c)(3) nonprofit organizations and community-serving organizations with a 501(c)(3) fiscal sponsor who are interested in sharing the enjoyment of live theatre with their constituents.